ThemezerNX/LayoutDocs/docs/guide/examples/custom-element-colors/index.md

 }
 ```

-These main menu elements need to be changed in the `common.szs`, which is applied as a patch in Theme Injector.

 <!-- prettier-ignore -->
 !!!
 Important
 	-   Since the color format is actually `AABBGGRR` you'll have to swap the red and blue values to get the right color.
 For example, the hex color code `C02BE1` would become `FFE12BC0`.